David-OConnor/pyflow/README.md

 - Run `pypackage python` to run Python

-## Why add another Python dependency manager?
+## Why add another Python manager?
 `Pipenv` and `Poetry` both address this problem.
 Goal: Faster and less finicky.
  Some reasons why this tool is different: